 16. Studying sources in this way does not amount to doing physics: first philosophy studies all things, including change and changing things, not insofar as they change, but insofar as they are.
 Moreover, being a source is being in the primary sense, and being a source of change and generation is the primary way of being a source (Met.
 I.3 983a25–27, Met.
 IV.2 1003b16–19, Met.
 XII.8 1073a23−b2).
 Menn (n.d.) argues that the purpose of Met.
 IX is to prepare the concept of archē to play its role in the culmination of the Metaphysics in the account of god in Met.
 XII.

 17. See Makin in Aristotle (2006b), 195.
 M. Frede (1994), 184–86, argues that even when claims in this passage appear to be about the change of things, they are actually made about an ontological sense of potentiality and actuality.
 Charles (2010), 189–90, makes a similar move, introducing a distinction between the potential to become and the potential to be, and finesses the problems this introduces by saying that in some cases the one implies the other.
 He argues that though the distinction is not explicit in the text, it is implied.
+My position is that the two are not metaphysical alternatives, since nothing prevents a potency for change from being part of what defines a being, i.e. part of its essence.
+The distinction is, instead, between a potency conceived as a source, and the derivative concept of a potency for a categorical being (e.g. primary being, quality, quantity, etc.).
 As we shall see below, Menn and Beere each attempt to base priority in the passage on ontological concepts of priority that could apply to material and form: Beere (2009), 302–12, introduces a concept of ontological norms that he argues is required, though not mentioned, in the text; and Menn (n.d.), IIIα3 19–37, maintains a distinction between energeia as actuality and change, even while arguing that the subject of IX.8 is not energeia in the sense of ousia, but in the sense of a source, archē, which evidently can be a source of change.

 18. See, for example, Makin in Aristotle (2006b), 195, and Beere (2009), chap.
 8.